 Smaller independent mortgage brokers like myself will usually be borrower advocates vs paper pushers.
-They will often have access to a variety of lenders where they can send your loan for increased approval odds and/or better rate pricing depending on the scenario.
+We have access to a variety of lenders where we can send your loan for increased approval odds and/or better rate pricing depending on the scenario.
 So start your search with a mortgage broker in mind.

 You will have successfully graduated this part if you have one of two things:

 An action plan of things needed to get you approved in the future